geoffsdavis/tape-measure/README.md

 // For all the changes listed below, we're going call this func every time for new ticks.
 // We'll show it here the first time. var ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)

+// Now iterate through the 'ticks' array with your graphical framework...
 ```

 We establish an anchor value of 0ºC, at the starting position we already established. (-300pt).
 Then we call for the array of Tick structs, which we iterate over to add the text labels and artwork.